 Timely Warning Notices are typically written and distributed by staff in the Office of the Chief of Police.
-Harvard Public Affairs & Communications (HPAC) is also authorized to distribute Timely Warning Notices, at the discretion of the Chief of Police or designee.
+Harvard Public Affairs & Communications (HPAC) is also authorized to distribute Timely Warning Notices, at the discretion of the Chief of Police or their designee.
 Timely Warning Notices are distributed to the Harvard University community via blast email and posted on the HUPD website .
-Because many members of our community travel between the Cambridge and Longwood campuses, as a courtesy, Timely Warning Notices covering a crime on one campus will be sent to both campuses.
+Because many members of our community travel between the Cambridge and Longwood campuses, as a courtesy, Timely Warning Notices covering a crime on one campus may be sent to both campuses.